BuildAPKs/buildAPKs.keyboards/README.md

 [![Screenshot_20210320-092228.png](https://github.com/BuildAPKs/buildAPKs.keyboards/raw/main/Screenshot_20210320-092228.png)](https://github.com/BuildAPKs/buildAPKs.keyboards/raw/main/Screenshot_20210320-092228.png)

-Simply install the built APKi to use it on Android.
+Simply install the built APKs to use it on Android.
 If you are installing a keyboard, use Android > System > Languages and input > On-screen keyboard > Manage on-screen keyboards in Android Settings to complete the install.

 To see all the possible APK projects of this git repository run the command [`cat ma.bash`](https://raw.githubusercontent.com/BuildAPKs/buildAPKs.keyboards/main/ma.bash) in the root directory of this git repository after cloning this project.
 In the home directory, you can use this command [`cat ~/buildAPKs/sources/keyboards/ma.bash`](https://raw.githubusercontent.com/BuildAPKs/buildAPKs.keyboards/main/ma.bash) after attempting to build these amazing Android keyboards in [Termux](https://github.com/termux) on handheld; Enjoy!